FLC - Student (teacher-directed)

 - 2 workbook activities to practice your budgeting skills while exploring topics like saving for post-secondary education and preparing for the uncertainties of every day life.

 - 7 themed quizzes - covering the topics of income management and budgeting, banking, investing, economics, accounting, credit and home ownership.

 Your teacher will provide direction on how and when to complete these activities to complement your classroom learning.

 If you've completed all of the activities and are eager to learn more, talk to your teacher about enrolling your class or club in the Financial Literacy Competition for a chance to win great prizes!
 The Competition takes place twice per year in December and May.
-Registration for the December 2018 competition will open in October.
+Registration for the December competition opens in October and registration for the May competition opens in February.
 By registering you'll not only be able to participate in the Competition, but you'll also gain access to additional resources to help you prepare.
 We hope you'll take the challenge!

 Please note: The information and resources made available on this site are the property of the University of Waterloo and the School of Accounting and Finance.
 The information and resources are provided for educational use only and are not to be copied, reproduced, or used for any other purpose without the express written consent of the University of Waterloo.